ProjectLibertyLabs/siwf/docs/src/README.md

 ### Actors

 - Your Application: Any website, mobile application, etc. for which your user needs authentication
-- Frequency Access: Verifies the user and provides the user with access to the entire Frequency Ecosystem
+- Frequency Access (SIWF System): Verifies the user and provides the user with access to the entire Frequency Ecosystem
 - Frequency Blockchain: Manages user delegations and additional social operations

 ### User Delegations and Credentials

-Frequency Access allows you to request that a user give you various delegations such as private graph changes, and credentials such as verified email.
+SIWF allows you to request that a user give you various delegations such as private graph changes, and credentials such as verified email.

 - See a full list of [Available Credentials](./Credentials.md)
 - See a full list of [Available Delegations](./Delegations.md)

 ## Staging & Production

-Frequency Access has two deployments available: Staging-Testnet and Production-Mainnet.
+SIWF via Frequency Access has two deployments available: Staging-Testnet and Production-Mainnet.

 ### Production-Mainnet